lifeslash/334/README.md

 # 334
 ## Description
-This code is a sample of trigger of Google Apps Script by the minutes.
+This code is a sample of trigger of Google Apps Script.
-This code tweet text at 3:34 every day.
+This tweet text at 3:34 every day.

 ## Setup
 ### Twitter